Azure-Samples/AI-Gateway/README.md

 > [!TIP]
 > Check the [Azure Well-Architected Framework perspective on Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/azure-openai) for aditional guidance.

-## 🔨 Tools

-- [AI-Gateway Mock server](tools/mock-server/mock-server.ipynb) is designed to mimic the behavior and responses of the OpenAI API, thereby creating an efficient simulation environment suitable for testing and development purposes on the integration with APIM and other use cases.
-The [app.py](tools/mock-server/app.py) can be customized to tailor the Mock server to specific use cases.
-- [Tracing](tools/tracing.ipynb) - Invoke OpenAI API with trace enabled and returns the tracing information.

 ## 🎒 Show and tell
 > [!TIP]